jpype-project/jpype/doc/userguide.rst

 Unsupported Platforms
 ---------------------

-Some platforms are problematic for JPype due to interactions betten the Python libraries and the JVM implementation.
+Some platforms are problematic for JPype due to interactions between the Python libraries and the JVM implementation.

 Cygwin